A fun-filled day of education and enjoyment of the arts & sciences

 Staff

-Your choice is included in the site fee:
+Your choice of lunch is included in your site fee.

-Lunch 3 – Small soup, half sandwich, choice of 2 sides
+Lunch 3: Small soup, 1/2 sandwich, choice of side and dessert.

 No motel blocks have been arranged for the event.
 Several motels in varying price ranges are available in Gurnee (I-94 at Grand Avenue/Rt 132), approximately 30 minutes from the event site.